-Two Centsaccountability alley photography aloha animal photography art bad idea jeans beach beach photography bravery Butte Cairn Terriers CAP Captain Henry "Hank" Stanley Chuck's Hop Shop conservation critters dangerous babies documentaries dog's eye view dog photography earth education fall photography February in Seattle Greenwood Avenue haggis Halloween Halloween costumes for dogs Hank Hank & Cap Hanku happiness health hope humanity ideas inspirations integrity Japan journalism Labrador Retriever Labradors light locally-grown Locals Only Middle East mysterious things National Poetry Month peace & justice Phinney Neighborhood Association (PNA) Phinney Ridge photography poetry popular Puget Sound marine life Puget Sound photography quirky schweet Seattle Seattle photography silly dog photos South Park Straßenfotografie sunset sunshine swimming The Haggi Tom Hardy's Teeth United States urban photography Valentine vegan bake sale Washington Whiskey Tango Foxtrot yellow Labradors
+Two Centsaccountability alley photography aloha animal photography art bad idea jeans beach beach photography bravery Butte Cairn Terriers CAP Captain Henry "Hank" Stanley Chuck's Hop Shop conservation critters dangerous babies documentaries dog's eye view dog photography earth education fall photography family history Greenwood Avenue haggis Halloween Halloween costumes for dogs Hank Hank & Cap Hanku happiness health hope humanity ideas inspirations integrity Japan journalism Labrador Retriever Labradors light locally-grown Locals Only Middle East mysterious things National Poetry Month peace & justice Phinney Neighborhood Association (PNA) Phinney Ridge photography poetry popular Puget Sound marine life Puget Sound photography quirky schweet Seattle Seattle photography silly dog photos South Park Straßenfotografie sunset sunshine swimming The Haggi Tom Hardy's Teeth United States urban photography Valentine vegan bake sale Washington Whiskey Tango Foxtrot yellow Labradors

 Category Archives: Books

 Hank has been a bit unhinged since his last birthday.
 “Unhinged” cannot possibly be a good omen for his dotage.
 You see, Hank has become obsessed, and we’re talking more than the usual Hank obsessed, more than the run-of-the-mill Hank unhinging du jour….this is more like … Continue reading

 _______________________________ “Green, Green is My Sister’s House” poem by Mary Oliver from her book, A Thousand Mornings (The Penguin Press, 2012).